wazuh/wazuh-documentation/source/nist/visualization-and-dashboard.rst

 Review NIST 800-53 alerts
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In this use case, Wazuh assists security administrators to meet the **AU-6 Audit record review, analysis, and reporting** requirement by providing a NIST 800-53 compliance dashboard.
+In this use case, Wazuh assists security administrators in meeting the **AU-6 Audit record review, analysis, and reporting** requirement by providing a NIST 800-53 compliance dashboard.

 #.
 Select the **NIST 800-53** module from your Wazuh dashboard.